Untel/upstream_techtest/ANSWERS.md

 - My responses will be in English to align with the assignment's language.
 Please excuse any potential misunderstandings due to language differences.
 - Our Prettier/ESLint configurations may differ, leading to potentially extensive git diffs.
 I apologize for any inconvenience this may cause.
 - Occasionally, I might include additional thoughts or reflections in a collapsible tag.
 Please note that these are not part of my main response but rather insights or considerations I'm exploring.
+- I have deliberately provided pedantic responses for interview purposes.
+However, it's worth noting that performance is not a concern when the import method is executed within a cron job and in a serverful context.

 ### Task 1: Group messages by threads